 When it is chilly I like to bake biscuits or cookies for my children to eat after school.
-Packed with oats and dried fruits (I leave out nuts due to allergies and because we don’t like nuts much), these ginger oat biscuits give them a bit of extra energy for the long dark afternoons when they are playing at home.
+Packed with oats and dried fruits (I usually leave out nuts due to allergies and because we don’t like nuts much), these ginger oat biscuits or cookies give them a bit of extra energy for the long dark afternoons when they are playing at home.

 I might also steal a couple myself to fuel the housework!